Learn Chinese with Music: 5 Great Chinese Covers of English Songs

 Just like The Chainsmokers’ song “Closer,” the Chinese version by 嚴之 yán zhī (aka Andrewpop) tells the story of a couple who lost contact several years ago but ran into each other again and fell back into intimacy.

-As you see below, the Chinese lyrics in this version uses words and phrases associated with losing touch with someone, feeling a sense of familiarity, reminiscing about old times, feeling your heart rate increase and other similar topics.
+As you can see below, the Chinese lyrics in this version uses words and phrases associated with losing touch with someone, feeling a sense of familiarity, reminiscing about old times, feeling your heart rate increase and other similar topics.

 Here is the Chinese chorus and translation: